ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 However, I still wanted the highest-end CPU I could get, so I went for the Intel i7-8700 (non-K).
 I planned to delid the CPU and keep it undervolted for less power consumption, but in hindsight, I should have gone with the K CPU version, due to potentially better binning, thus enabling more undervolting.
 Furthermore, I believe it is better picking a more powerful CPU than the case can handle and then lowering its voltage and clock to achieve maximum performance without thermal throttling, as opposed to buying a less powerful CPU and leaving unused thermal headroom.
-Of course, had the CPU cost been a big issues, the latter option might have been the preferred one.
+Of course, had the CPU cost been an issues, the latter option might have been the preferred one.

 ### Graphics card